vinay-jain-1/ml-capstone-real-estate-price-prediction/README.md

 #### Interpreting the Results:
 - The high importance scores for bathrooms, LivingAreaPerRoom, and Rooms are intuitive and align with common real estate knowledge.
-- The significant influence of some zip codes highlights the importance of location and neighborhood factors.
+- The significant influence of some zip codes, beaches and architectural styles highlights the importance of location, style and neighborhood factors.

 #### Here are the top features with their importance scores:
 <pre>